dani-lbnl/SC20_pyHPC/nersc/README.md

 ### Step 1: Start up the Dask cluster

-On Cori, we can start up a Dask the cluster with the `start-dask-mpi` script developed by Rollin Thomas at NERSC.
+On Cori, we can start up a Dask cluster with the `start-dask-mpi` script developed by Rollin Thomas at NERSC.
 This script has to be executed within the *$SCRATCH* directory.
 It can be made available by loading the *nersc-dask* module.
 In an [SSH shell on Cori](https://docs.nersc.gov/connect/ssh/):